Ikomia-dev/IkomiaApi/doc/source/going_deeper_workflow.rst

     box_output = yolov4_obj.getOutput(2)

 The :py:mod:`~ikomia.dataprocess.workflow.Workflow` class provides convenient methods to get outputs by type.
-For all these methods, you could get outputs from the task name or the task id.
-When using task name, the methods will return a list of outputs for all maching tasks.
-When a task has several outputs of the same type, you can specify the output index (zero-based index of all outputs).
+For all these methods, you could get outputs from the task name or the task id (faster).
+When using task name, the methods will return a list of outputs for all matching tasks.
+When a task has several outputs of the same type, you can specify the output index (zero-based index among all outputs).

 - :py:meth:`~ikomia.dataprocess.workflow.Workflow.get_image_output`
 - :py:meth:`~ikomia.dataprocess.workflow.Workflow.get_graphics_output`